-Adaptation, accommodation and support for children with disabilities can most often be provided in ordinary classrooms, also in emergency contexts.
+Adaptation, accommodation and support for girls and boys with disabilities can most often be provided in ordinary classrooms, also in emergency contexts.

 Some rather simple ways to improve the accessibility and learning environment in the classroom:

 - Consulting children and parents to discuss about arrangements that could be made in the classroom.
 Invite them to visit the school facility,